thinkshout/thinkshout/blog/_posts/2017-03-03-thinkshout-at-the-2017-ntc.md

   - Drupal Planet
   - Drupal
   - Events
-date: 2017-03-03 13:00:00
+date: 2017-03-03 14:00:00
 image: https://thinkshout.com/assets/images/17ntc_header.jpg
 header-image: /assets/images/blog/17ntc_header.jpg
 header-image-alt: "See You at the NTC"
 ---

 The Nonprofit Technology Conference is just around the corner, and we’re hard at work making those final preparations for our trip to D.C.
-We have some exciting things in store for yoo this year, so mark your calendars!
+We have some exciting things in store for you this year, so mark your calendars!

 ## Drupal Salon